 You can choose to file your return before the end of your extension period.
-You may have a tax refund that you would rather receive now.
 When you file, write "Desert Storm" at the top of your return and on the envelope in which you mail it.
-This will alert the IRS that you are entitled to the various forms of relief, such as extension of time to file, suspension of all collection and examination actions, and the suspension of interest charges and penalties on any back taxes.
+This will alert the IRS that you are entitled to the various forms of relief mentioned earlier.

-If you are acting on behalf of someone still serving in Operation Desert Storm and you do not have a power of attorney specifying that you can handle federal tax matters, the IRS will accept a general power of attorney or other statement signed by the person for whom you are acting.
-The general power of attorney or statement must authorize you to act on the other person's behalf even though federal tax matters are not specified.
-A copy must be attached to the tax return.
+If you are acting on behalf of someone still serving in the Persian Gulf area combat zone and you do not have a power of attorney from that person specifying that you can handle federal tax matters, the IRS will accept a general power of attorney or other statement signed by the person that authorizes you to act on his or her behalf.
+A copy of the form or statement must be attached to the tax return.

-If it is not possible for the spouse of someone serving in Operation Desert Storm to obtain that person's signature on a joint return, power of attorney, or other signed authorization to act on his or her behalf, the IRS will accept a written statement explaining that the husband or wife is serving in the combat zone.
+If it is not possible for the spouse of someone serving in the Persian Gulf area combat zone to obtain that person's signature on a joint return, power of attorney, or other signed authorization to act on his or her behalf, the IRS will accept a written statement explaining that the husband or wife is serving in the combat zone.
 The statement must be signed by the spouse filing the tax return and attached to the return.

 Outside the combat zone.
-If you do not qualify for the deadline extension provision, your 1994 return is due by the normal due date, April 17, 1995 (June 15, 1995, if you are stationed outside the United States and Puerto Rico on April 15).
-Interest on any unpaid tax will be charged from April 17.
+If you do not qualify for the deadline extension provision, your 1995 return is due by the normal due date, April 15, 1996 (June 17, 1996, if you are stationed outside the United States and Puerto Rico on April 15 (June 15 falls on a Saturday.)).
+Interest on any unpaid tax will be charged from April 15.